avishaan/codehatcher.github.io/_posts/2019-04-18-story-creation-pm.md

 0 | simple replace of image, no coding or engineering 1| engineering has done >2 times before
-2|engineering done it before or you have something you can reference 4|engineering needs to do research before hand 8|engineering has no idea what to do - needs to be broken down into smaller tasks
+2|engineering done it before or you have something you can reference 4|engineering needs to research beforehand 8|engineering has no idea what to do - needs to be broken down into smaller tasks

 ### Story Assignment
 An assignment of a story to an engineer/designer should happen *sparingly*.
 If there is an engineer who has a specific skill set requiring them to be the only one to complete a story, they can be assigned.
 In most cases, a story should not be assigned to an engineer.

 ## Outro
 As always, use your judgement and adjust accordingly.
-Know how and when to adjust can be an art form but don't let that be demotivating.
+Know-how and when to adjust can be an art form but don't let that be demotivating.
 Keep the customer in mind and that should give you the intuition needed.